cal-overflow/Build-A-Blog/src/content/posts/012-download-snapchat-memories.md

 ---

-## Download & Launch the desktop application
+## Download & launch the desktop application

 ### Download the application

 Before you can download any of your photos or videos from Snapchat, you'll need to install the Snapchat memory downloader application on your computer.
-Navigate to [www.downloadmysnapchatmemories.com](https://www.downloadmysnapchatmemories.com) to download the application.
+Navigate to [downloadmysnapchatmemories.com](https://www.downloadmysnapchatmemories.com) to download the application.

 [![downloadmysnapchatmemories.com](/blog-images/memory-download/memory-downloader-site.png)](https://www.downloadmysnapchatmemories.com)

-Select the operating system that your device is running, and the application will begin downloading.
+Select the operating system your device is running, and the application will begin downloading.
 Once the download is complete, you'll be ready to launch the application on your computer.

 ### Launch the application

 Find the downloaded zip file on your computer.
-It will be located in your browsers default download folder.
+It will be located in your browser's default download folder.
 Unzip the folder so that you can find the app itself.

-Next, you'll want to double click on the **memory-download** executable file to launch the application.
+Next, you'll want to double-click on the **memory-download** executable file to launch the application.
 You'll likely see a prompt showing that the application is from an unrecognized developer.
-To override this message, see the direcions below specfic to your operating system.
+To override this message, see the directions below specific to your operating system.

 #### Windows